-Women spend too much time asking men for their opinions and not trusting their gut instinct
+Women spend too much time asking men for their opinions and not

 There is one fact that is known to most and that is women actually are the biggest roadblocks in helping other women succeed.
 You won't find too many men gossiping about another woman or man for that matter, but you will find a woman on a board say "no" to having another woman on the board more times than we would like to admit.
 The reason being that women love their spot in the sunshine, and to have another woman place a shadow over their ambitions would quite simply be an obstacle that they don't want to overcome.